 7. Use fresh strings, skins, drumsticks and reeds.

 Fresh strings cut like a knife.
-Old, knackered breakables sound old and knackered.
+Old, knackered breakables tend to sound old and knackered.
+Get that snare sounding as good as it can ahead of the session.

 8. Choose your instruments wisely.